tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/使用相关问题_intl_en.md

 ### How do I select a cloud disk?
 Determine your use cases before selecting a disk type.
-- For general use cases including Web/APP applications, logical processing, and small and medium-sized sites, we recommend that you select Premium Cloud Storage as a more cost-efficient solution.
+- For general use cases including Web/APP applications, logical processing, and small and medium sites, we recommend that you select Premium Cloud Disk for a higher cost efficiency.
 - For medium-sized databases and image processing users, we recommend SSD for a better performance.
 - For use cases with high requirements for workloads and performance, including large databases, video business, NoSQL, and Elasticsearch, we recommend that you select Enhanced SSD for optimal performance and minimum storage latency.

 ### What are items I should look out for when using a cloud disk?
 - For an independently purchased cloud disk, use the file system's UUID or label as the file system ID when configuring the `fstab` static file system information.
 This will ensure kernel name consistency of the disk on CVM when any cloud disk is detached and re-attached.
 - If the cloud disk expires before CVM, the cloud disk will be restricted, detached, or even repossessed within a certain period.
-To prevent business interruption, please note the cloud disk's expiration date and renew it promptly.
+To prevent business interruption, note the cloud disk's expiration date and renew it promptly.
 - Consider using the `nofail` option when configuring `fstab` if detaching a cloud disk from your CVM does not severely impact your core business.
 This prevents the CVM from reporting an error when it restarts after the cloud disk is detached.
 - We recommend that you run `san policy=OnlineAll` in `diskpart` before using the cloud disk in Windows.
 - When detaching a cloud disk from Windows, we recommend that you first interrupt all read/write operations on the disk, and perform the `offline` operation.